Infant class size limits: reception and KS1

 4. Definitions of 'infant class' and 'school teacher'

-This article is based on the School Admissions Code (page 24), which applies to all maintained schools.
+This article is based on the School Admissions Code which applies to all maintained schools (see page 24).

-If you're an academy, your funding agreement will likely require you to adhere to the code, but check yours to make sure.
+Academies: your funding agreement will likely expect you to follow the code, but check yours to make sure.

 Each infant class must have no more than 30 pupils